souvik03-136/GoVault/README.md

 ## Overview

-**FileSphere** is a distributed file storage system that enables users to store, share, and retrieve files over a decentralized network of nodes.
+A distributed file storage system that enables users to store, share, and retrieve files over a decentralized network of nodes.
 Inspired by technologies like IPFS (InterPlanetary File System) and Dropbox, this system provides secure, scalable, and fault-tolerant file storage, utilizing Go’s concurrency model for efficient communication and data management.

 ## Features